miguelgondu/blog_hugo/content/posts/2024-03-16/when-does-vanilla-gpr-fail.md

 ```

-We should it to fit this function quite easily, even in high dimensions.
-Let me show you when it fails.
+We should expect it to fit our shifted sphere function quite easily, even in high dimensions.
+Let me show you how and when it fails.

 For our training set, we sample {{< katex >}}N{{< /katex >}} points from a unit Gaussian in {{< katex >}}D{{< /katex >}} dimensions and add a little bit of random noise:
 {{< katex display>}}